Attack of the Cybermen: Writing and development

 Following the positive response to Earthshock in 1982, which had seen the return of the Cybermen to the series for the first time in seven years, producer John Nathan-Turner contacted Gerry Davis, the co-creator of the Cybermen, to write a serial for Doctor Who for the first time since Revenge of the Cybermen (1975).
 Davis wrote a short story entitled Dr. Who and the Genesis of the Cybermen.
 Both Nathan-Turner and script editor Eric Saward believed the tone of the story did not align with the more recent seasons and rejected it.
 After the serial aired, Davis stated he was upset that production continued without him.'

 Author Marcus K. Harmes described Attack of the Cybermen as having a "complex plot".
 Both Harmes and Rob Hill of Den of Geek noted that the serial reiterates plot threads from previous Cybermen stories such as The Tenth Planet (1966) and The Tomb of the Cybermen (1967).
 It serves as a loose prequel to The Tomb of the Cybermen and The Invasion (1968).
 The serial contains commentary on the United Kingdom's then-loose gun restrictions.

 The serial was the first and only that Paula Moore worked on.
 The serial is credited to Paula Moore, an alias for Paula Woolsey, though the extent of her contribution is debated.
 Saward either wrote or substantially rewrote the script.
 Various reasons have been cited for Moore being credited.
 It was either to prevent problems with the Writers' Guild of Great Britain, who objected to script editors editing their own scripts, or because Nathan-Turner refused to let Saward write season 22's debut story.
 Ian Levine, who had been consulted by the production team on contiuity, claims to have suggested a number of plot elements.
 Moore later wrote scripts for the following season, but they were abandoned after Doctor Who was placed on hiatus after season 22.
 In 2004, during an interview with Doctor Who Magazine, Saward said that he "effectively" wrote the script himself, incorporating Levine's story outline, with a "minor contribution" from Woolsey.

 Filming

 Attack of the Cybermen was directed by Matthew Robinson, who had directed the previous season's Resurrection of the Daleks.
 Nathan-Turner's first choice to direct the serial was Pennant Roberts, but due to scheduling conflicts Roberts turned his offer down.
-The production team modeled the sewer sets on the sewer system of Hyde Park, London.
+The production team modelled the sewer sets on the sewer system of Hyde Park, London.

 According to Patrick Mulkern of Radio Times, Robinson "fought the lighting crew to keep the sewer scenes dark and effectively creepy".
 Filming began on 29 May 1984 before stopping on the first of June.
 It picked up again sporadically during late June and early July.
 Editing on the serial took place over ten days beginning on the 16 of July.